United Kingdom : Safety by City

 Cambridge is overall a very safe city to visit, even compared to other major cities in Europe.
 It is, actually, one of the safest cities in the UK.
 However, it does have some dangers though using your common sense should get you out of any trouble.

 TRANSPORT & TAXIS RISK : LOW

-Even though Cambridge is not exactly crawling with pickpockets, when they do operate, they usually do so in a public transport.
+Even though Cambridge is not exactly crawling with pickpockets, when they do operate, they usually do so in public transport.
 Keep in mind that in Cambridge, everyone drives completely respecting the traffic signs and rules, and it is expected of pedestrians to do so too.

 PICKPOCKETS RISK : MEDIUM

 Even though Cambridge is not exactly known for pickpockets, and the rate of petty crime is low, it is still recommended to remain vigilant at all times.
 Cycle theft, however, is big business, so keep your bikes locked whenever you're not using them.

 There are almost no natural disaster risks in Cambridge, so you can relax here!

 Muggings do not happen in Cambridge, nor do kidnappings.
 However, it is best to avoid Parker's Piece since it has seen a few cases of mugging, but the situation has greatly improved in the recent past.